Upgrading GrouparooLast Updated: 2020-10-12

 Grouparoo will regularly publish new versions of the packages that compose your Grouparoo application.
 Grouparoo packages are published to npm under the

-@grouparoo-inc organizations.
-For example you can view a list of packages in the
+@grouparoo.
+You can view a list of packages in the

 @grouparoo organization here.